 Something no western media and little Russian media touches upon is "Fenya" - a highly extensive thieves' cant that makes true Bratva dialogues indecipherable to civilians.
 Western productions have more than enough problems with regular Russian, and Russian productions would have to rely on Footnote Fever or assume viewers have extensive knowledge of the criminal world.
 However, knowledge of the criminal world is not that rare in Russia, and the average Russian who was in conscious age during the 1990s, especially an ex-gopnik, will understand Fenya, if a bit erratically.

-Note there are also Russian Gang Bangers, called gopniki.
+Note there are also Russian Gang Bangers, called gopniki (singular gopnik).note A noted Canadian/American essayist/commentator of Russian Jewish descent by the name of Adam Gopnik was simultaneously amused, horrified, and mystified to find this out.
 The name comes from "gop-stop" (a Fenya term for mugging) and the same "nik" suffix as in "beatnik".
 They are not part of The Mafiya, but rather your garden variety petty criminal youths from the Wrong Side of the Tracks, speaking badly bastardized Fenya mixed with the Russian equivalent of the Cluster F Bombs, speech spiced with a lot of "mat", practicing street robberies, vandalizing buildings and beating the crap out of gopniki from another 'hood.
 Some of them eventually grow into full-size bros.
 Some don't.
+There were several famous gopnik gangs during the Soviet era, such as the Lyuber gang from the town of Lyubertsy, Moscow Oblast, or the Furagi, from Kuybyshev (currently Samara).
+But after the Union fell, there were just too many gopniks that formed non-distinct gangs in every neighborhood of every city.

 Aside from the Bratva proper, there are also ethnic mafiyas in Russia, mostly from the Caucasus.
 Some of them follow the usual Bratva mold, but are even more vicious and ruthless.
 Some (most famously the Chechen Mafiya) do not, and are even worse.